Event

 Common questions about pricing for AI

-Q: How would you recommend assessing willingness to pay when refreshing your present?
+Q: How would you recommend assessing willingness to pay?
 Considering tools, data, etc.?

 A: It depends on where you are in the maturity of your product and your business.
 A good starting point, if you have existing customers, is to start talking to those customers, asking questions that are a bit of a workaround to understand willingness to pay.
 We often use a specific methodology where we're never asking someone directly how much they would pay for the product, but we're trying to understand the range of their willingness to pay so we can start to formulate a strategy.
 If we want to monetize and prioritize revenue, what price point can we consider?
 On the flip side, if we're going for acquisition, what's on the low end?
 Talking to customers is the foundation of any good pricing strategy.
 If you pair that with product usage data to understand value drivers, you can identify what to lean into for upgrading and cross-selling customers.
 If you don't have existing customers, for a new product, there’s desktop research and competitive analysis you can do, but you want to limit the barrier to adoption to gather that data, which will be really useful.